 It’s in the style of an EQD Acapulco Gold, which is basically two LM386s chips slamming into each other.
 I had the parts because the LM386 is, by far, the IC that I know the best, and I always have some around.
 It’s what’s in my Potentially Broken Fuzz and my One Watt of Fury amplifier, and since it’s practically an entire guitar amp on a chip, was used in all of the Smokey amps that I built years ago.
 The LM386 has 20x gain by default.
 That’s just basic amplification to get a tiny guitar signal bumped up to where it can make a speaker move, and will sound clean-ish.
 When you connect pins 1 and 8 together, it shoots up to 200x gain and starts introducing distortion, which is something that many guitar players enjoy.
 In this pedal, there’s one LM386 set to 200x going into another LM386 set to 20x, for a total of 4,000x, which is absurd.

 Did I experiment with running at 40,000x?
 Of course I did.
 It’s a little noisy.
 At a mere 4,000x, it’s still in the realm of what could be recognized as a guitar, but probably more appropriate for a genre called “sludge” or “doom” or “sludge doom.”
-That’s not really my thing, but it is entertaining in small doses.
+That’s not necessarily my thing, but it is entertaining in small doses.
 I added a potentiometer on the input to calm it down, which is a common mod.
 I think it’s about the same thing as turning down the volume on your guitar, but it provides options.
 So far, I’ve left that knob wide open.